Shrsht/Datathon2024/README.md

 ### Data Collection:

-The **Selenium_Scraping** Notebook in this Repository contains the code used to scrape 250 job_descirptions off LinkedIn.
-These job descriptions have been cleaned and stored in the **clean_jobs.csv** file
+The **Selenium_Scraping.py** Notebook in this Repository contains the code used to scrape 250 job_descirptions off LinkedIn.
+These job descriptions have been cleaned and stored in the **Scraped_Jobs_Descripts.csv** file

 ### Model Building: